 4 Reasons to Have a Coffee Machine in Your Workplace

 Coffee is one of the most valuable traded commodities in the world, second only to oil.
 A nice cup of coffee on your desk is the perfect way to start in the morning or it can keep you company during the day.
 More importantly, coffee is a core part of the work day.
 But what is coffee without a good coffee machine in your office?

 At work, the good old coffee pot is not enough to satisfy the diverse cravings of your employees and customers anymore.
 People want espresso, latte, cappuccino, hot chocolate and some even demand soup out of their office coffee machines.

 Recent studies revealed that employees think that high quality coffee offered by employers is an important workplace perk, proving that the company cares about its workers.
-So it is time to deal with the fact that having a coffee machine in your workplace is a necessity, even more so than pens and paper nowadays.
+So it is time to deal with the fact that having a commercial coffee machine in your workplace is a necessity, even more so than pens and paper nowadays.

 Four Reasons Why You Need a Coffee Machine in The Office

 Investing in a quality office coffee machine for your business does not only have benefits for employees, but it can improve the whole work environment and increase workers' productivity.
 If you are still not sure why or whether you need a coffee machine in your office, here are four very good reasons to have one.

 1. Coffee Improves Productivity at Work